20klompr/xPro-V5/Basic-hookup.md

 With no signal is detected, the NO (normally open) black signal wire will output 24v while the NC (normally closed) black signal wire will source a ground.
 When the sensor detects metal the signal wire will either drop the voltage to zero or rise to 24V.

 # Connect Probe
+When wiring the xPRO-V5 to an unpowered touch probe, connect one wire to GND and the other to SIG; **be sure to leave the middle pin unconnected**, otherwise permanent damage may result

+_Please be sure to double-check your wiring before plugging in all accessories!_

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/z-touchplate2.jpg" width="600">

 ***
+When connecting a powered probe, please refer to the diagram below:
 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/xyzprobe-wiring.jpg" width="800">

 # Connect Tools